ruomengd/SkillGen/README.md

 ![Teaser](/assets/framework.jpg "Teaser")

 This repository contains code for the paper [SkillGen: Learning Domain Skills for In-Context Sequential Decision Making](https://arxiv.org/pdf/2511.14670) by Ruomeng Ding, Wei Cheng, Minglai Shao, and Chen Zhao.
+[AAAI 2026]

 SkillGen is a framework for extracting, ranking, and reusing **step-wise domain skills** to enhance the performance of large language models (LLMs) in complex multi-step decision-making tasks.
 It leverages trajectory sampling, TD-based credit assignment, and graph-based skill extraction to build structured prompts that guide LLMs more effectively than standard prompting strategies.